 So, how do you stop bad behavior without resorting to punishments?
 There are several excellent techniques that work.
 As has already been mentioned, negative punishment or taking something away from the puppy that he wants is a very good method for stopping bad behavior.
 Controlling your puppy and his environment is another way to stop bad behavior.
 Diverting your puppy’s attention is a third method.
 Waiting on unrewarded bad behaviors to fade on their own is a fourth.
 We discuss these techniques in more detail in our article entitled Stop Bad Behavior Positively.
 These methods are more effective and produce better results than punishments.

 However, in our opinion, blanket statements prohibiting punishments are limiting families in their ability to have a well-trained dog.
 We believe that there are times when indeed a punishment can enhance training.
 However if punishments are going to be used and not produce unwanted side effects, they must be used under very strict guidelines.
-These guidelines will be discussed in an upcoming post.
+These guidelines are discussed on our page entitled Punishment Guidelines.

 Mild punishments are certainly better than being permissive and allowing a dog to practice bad behavior.

-We ourselves do not use punishments at all with very young puppies or adult dogs that we are training for competitive obedience with one exception.
-We use a negative marker word to provide information to the puppy or dog.
-It is important to us that our puppies and dogs know when they are right or wrong.
+We disagree.
+Saying “no” to a dog is indeed a punishment, especially for the sensitive eager to please type dog.
+However, it is important to us that our puppies and dogs know when they are right or wrong.
 We will say a calm “no” when they have done the wrong thing.
 We don’t yell or even raise our voices.
 Our puppies and dogs know that when they hear the word “no”, they need to try something different in order to earn their reward.
 Although a calm “no” is not painful, it is indeed a mild punishment.

-In addition to these times that we ourselves use punishments, a typical American family will find punishments helpful in other situations for a couple of reasons.
+Though we don’t use punishments ourselves (other than a verbal “no”), a typical American family might find punishments helpful in other situations for a couple of reasons.
 First of all, training with positive reinforcement takes more time than punishment based training.
 Secondly, for the most part, positive reinforcement training also requires more skill and patience.
 For some, it can be very difficult to stop certain behaviors without the use of any kind of punishment.

 Self Rewarding Behaviors Can Be Difficult to Stop Without Punishments